 Agree, it baffles me too.
 And for the occasional rainy day there are clothes drying racks.
 I’d I can manage to not use a dryer her in Ireland, anyone in California can do it

 I lived both in Europe and the USA so I can try explaining this.
 For one clothes, sheets, and towels from a dryer tend to be softer, and nicer to touch.
 It also skips the process of hanging and taking down.
 Thats definitively about convenience.
 Also we don’t need to iron as much because the dryer replaces the process of killing bacteria and to some extent pressing clothes.
 That’s especially convenient with infant and kids’ clothes.
 When you take out warm sheets from a dryer you can fold them and they won’t be very wrinkled.
 It’s not perfect system but it’s good enough and saves a ton of time.
 I still dry flat my delicates/hand wash cycle.
 But having the ability to dry everything else has made my life easier.
 As for tablecloths, tables just look pretier without any cover.
 I do use placemats because I hate damaging table from hot plates or cups.
 The table gets some damage anyway (which I hate), but overall I like to look at how pretty the wood is as opposed to looking at a vinyl tablecloth.
 There’s damage or patina, but it’s still pretier than a tablecloth.
-There are some nice tsblevloths outthere, but they are more expansive and would be a nightmare to change everyday or clean 🙂
+There are some nice tsblevloths outthere,… Read more »

 Convenience?